How is melanoma skin cancer found?

 Sentinel lymph node biopsy: If melanoma has been diagnosed and has any concerning features (such as being at least a certain thickness), a sentinel lymph node biopsy is often done to find out if the cancer has spread to nearby lymph nodes.
 If so, it could affect treatment options.
 This test can find the lymph nodes that drain lymph fluid from the area of the skin where the melanoma started.
 These sentinel lymph nodes are likely to be the first place the melanoma would go if it has spread.

 To find the sentinel lymph nodes, the surgeon injects a radioactive liquid (and sometimes a blue dye) into the area of the melanoma.
 The lymph nodes are then checked for radioactivity to find which ones are the first to drain fluid from the skin near the melanoma.
 A small cut is made in the identified lymph node area.
-The lymph nodes are then checked to find which one(s) absorbed radiation or turned blue.
-When these lymph nodes have been found, they are taken out and looked at under a microscope.
+The lymph nodes are then checked to find which one(s) absorbed radiation and turned blue.
+When these lymph nodes have been found, they are taken out and sent to a lab to be looked at under a microscope.
 If cancer cells are found, the rest of the lymph nodes in this area are removed, too.
 If the sentinel nodes do not contain cancer cells, further lymph node surgery is not needed.